fetch-trade/mobile_platform/README.md

 install the flutter sdk using https://docs.flutter.dev/get-started/install/macos

-set the flutter path with these next steps:
+set the flutter path with the following steps:

 #### macOS